alteryx/featuretools/docs/source/automated_feature_engineering/handling_time.rst

 Handling Time
 =============

-Time is a naturally relevant factor in many data science questions.
+Time is a naturally relevant factor in many data science problems.
 Consider the following questions:

 1. How much revenue will I bring in next month?
 2. What is the expected delay on my next flight?